- Type: Home computer

 - Successor: Amiga 500 Plus

 Released 1987: The Amiga 500, also known as the A500, is the first low-end Commodore Amiga 16/32-bit multimedia personal computer.
-It was announced at the winter Consumer Electronics Show in January 1987 – at the same time as the high-end Amiga 2000 – and competed directly against the Atari 520ST.
-At delivery in October 1987, Commodore announced that the Amiga 500 would carry a US$699/£499 list price.
+It was announced at the winter CES (Consumer Electronics Show) in January 1987, at the same time as the high-end Amiga 2000, and competed directly against the Atari 520ST.
+Commodore announced that the Amiga 500 would carry a US$699 list price.

-The Amiga 500 represents a return to Commodore’s roots by being sold in the same mass retail outlets as the Commodore 64 – to which it was a spiritual successor – as opposed to the computer-store-only Amiga 1000, as well as being another computer where the main unit is integrated in the keyboard.
+The Amiga 500 represents a return to Commodore’s roots by being sold in the same mass retail outlets as the Commodore 64, to which it was a spiritual successor.
+This was in opposite to the existing Amiga 1000 that was more expensive and only sold in computer stores and such.

-The original Amiga 500 proved to be Commodore’s best-selling Amiga model, enjoying particular success in Europe.
+Amiga 500 proved to be Commodore’s best-selling Amiga model, enjoying particular success in Europe.
 Although popular with hobbyists, arguably its most widespread use was as a gaming machine, where its advanced graphics and sound were of significant benefit.
-Amiga 500 eventually sold around 4 million units worldwide.
+Amiga 500 eventually sold 4-5 million units worldwide.

 My Amiga 500, repairs and upgrades

-One machine of mine got a faulty floppy drive, I first cleaned the read head without any success.
-Ended up replaced it with another second hand floppy drive.
+Internal disk drive: One of my A500’s had a faulty floppy drive, I first cleaned the read head without any success.
+I then replaced the floppy drive with another floppy drive I bought.
 It now works fine.

-A590 harddrive: I traded away a few Amiga CD32, floppy and C64 tape games to get this.
-It booted the Amiga OS and seemed to work, however, after a while, the system froze do to harddrive suddenly turned off and on.
-I replaced the harddrive with a 2 GB SCSI II Ultra.
-It was a 50 pin and snapped right on the same cable.
-To setup on my Workbench 1.3 Amiga 500, I had to enter the values manually, after some struggle, I manage to get two 500 MB partitions formatted, more than enough.
-(With the original firmware ROM on the controller, its possible to mount 2×980 MB partitions).
-This harddrive is really noisy, its probably a server disk, but it works very well.
+I replaced the bad hard drive with a 2 GB SCSI II Ultra hard drive.
+This is a 50 pin unit and snapped right onto the same SCSI cable.
+In order to format the hard drive in Amiga OS, I first had to get the hard drive recognized and setup partitions etc. For this part I had to enter the values manually.
+After some struggle, I manage to prepare and setup two 500 MB partitions, more than enough.
+With the original firmware ROM on the controller, its actually possible to setup at least 2 x 980 MB partitions, depending on version of firmware in ROM.
+My 2 GB hard drive turned out really noisy, its probably a disk meant for servers, but it works very well.
 I got around 1 MB/sec raw read speed which is good for this system.
-I disconnected the internal fan, to reduce the noise level just a little bit.
+I also disconnected the internal fan, just to reduce the total noise level a little bit.